jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 **Framebuffers**

 When writing a WebGL application, whether using the vanilla API or a higher level library like Three.js, after setting up the scene the results are rendered to the default WebGL framebuffer, which is the device screen (as done above).
-But we also have the option to create framebuffers that render off-screen, to image buffers on our GPU’s memory.
+But there's also the option to create framebuffers that render off-screen, to image buffers on the GPU’s memory.
 Those can then be used just like a regular texture for whatever purpose.
 This idea is used in WebGL when it comes to creating advanced post-processing effects such as depth-of-field, bloom, etc. by applying different effects on the scene once rendered.
-In Three.js we can do that by using <ExternalLink ariaLabel="rendertarget" href="https://threejs.org/docs/#api/en/renderers/WebGLRenderTarget">THREE.WebGLRenderTarget</ExternalLink>, we’ll call our framebuffer renderBufferA.
+In Three.js we can do that by using <ExternalLink ariaLabel="rendertarget" href="https://threejs.org/docs/#api/en/renderers/WebGLRenderTarget">THREE.WebGLRenderTarget</ExternalLink>.
+We’ll call our framebuffer renderBufferA.

 ```js
 /**